Mahadivulwewa Ancient Tampita Viharaya – මහදිවුල්වැව පුරාණ ටැම්පිට විහාරය

 We visited this site after visiting the Namalpura Tampita Viharaya in the same vicinity.
-From Namalpura we took 4 km of gravel roads twisting turning through chenas, jungles and elephant fences to reach this temple where the simplest of the lives are lived by the villagers.
+From Namalpura we took 4 km of gravel roads twisting and turning through chenas, jungles and elephant fences to reach this temple where the villagers live the simplest of lives.

 When we arrived at the temple, the resident monk was out and there was a small school next to the temple.
-First we went to the school and inquired about the chief monk and found he has gone out.
+First, we went to the school and inquired about the chief monk and found he had gone out.
 Then we met the principal of the school and informed our intentions to explore the Tampita Viharaya.

 It is very important to talk to the priest or a significant person at the temple and declare your intentions before visiting these remote sites.
-This is due the proliferation of treasure hunters who would steal and destroy any artifact of historical significant of these remote temples.
-Most of the statues of these ancient temples have been destroyed by treasure hunters at one time or another in search of artifacts buried in them.
+This is due to the proliferation of treasure hunters who would steal and destroy any artefact of historical significance in these remote temples.
+Most of the statues of these ancient temples have been destroyed by treasure hunters at one time or another in search of artefacts buried in them.

 The principal willingly accompanied us to the temple to show us around.
 The Tampita Viharaya lies behind a larger preaching hall built during a later time.
 The rear wall of this hall has been connected to the stairs of the Tampita Viharaya.